Program Overview

 More About Our Program

 Morning sadhana is a foundation of the Kundalini Yoga experience.
-Each morning, we begin at 3:40 am with Japji (prayer reading), followed by 45 minutes of Kundalini Yoga, 62 minutes of meditation to live music, and a short Gurdwara service.
+Each morning, we begin at 3:40 am with Japji (prayer reading), followed by 45 minutes of Kundalini Yoga, and 62 minutes of meditation to live music.
 You will encounter your essence in group Sadhana, and facilitate self-healing and transformation.

 “Gurdwara” means “gateway” or “door” to the Guru and refers to a place that houses the Siri Guru Granth Sahib, the Living Guru of Sikh Dharma.
 All are welcome to participate in the Gurdwara ceremony.
 Gurdwara may seem like it is “mostly for Sikhs,” but really, it is for everyone so that we can each recognize the mastery of the inner Self.
 When each of us comes to bow before the Guru, the Siri Guru Granth Sahib, we are simply bowing to that brightest divine light within ourselves.